• Skip to primary navigation

 A plate of sliced ribeye steak made in an air fryer, served with potatoes and green beans.

-We’ll use just a few pantry-friendly ingredients to bring out all the flavor, while our air fryer does it’s job to make us a delicious dinner with ease.
+We’ll use just a few pantry-friendly ingredients to bring out all the flavor while our air fryer does its job to make us a delicious dinner with ease.
 You’re gonna love this one!

 Can You Really Make a Steak in an Air Fryer?